Archive 5 Things Your Kid Should Not Post on Instagram

 Table of contents:

-Instagram has become a hallmark of the best and worst of social media.
-Like most social media platforms, it has a minimum age requirement (+13).
-But even then, there are things you kids should not post on Instagram.
 We’ve listed a few here.
 Some of them are illegal on Instagram anyway and if they’re reported, Instagram will take down the post immediately.
 Others are more subtle and might not be obvious at first sight.
 Read on to find out.

 What are the Things Your Kid Should Not Post on Instagram?

-Before we get to tips on how to be safe on Instagram, let’s see the five most important types of posts your kid should not post on Instagram under any circumstances.
+Before we get to the tips on how to be safe on Instagram, let’s see the five most important types of posts your kid should not post on Instagram under any circumstances.

 Partially or Completely Naked Photos